 You might not know that ScarJo has a singing voice that’s just as sultry as her looks.
 She even released an album of Tom Waits covers in 2007.

 In this interview with Jordin Sparks, Washington plays down her singing talent, but when Sparks forces her to duet, you hear she’s really, really good.

-We knew she had a band called She & Him, but though most of her music involved twee vocals and ukuleles.
-Here however, she belts out the moody classic “I Put a Spell on You” and it’s pretty incredible.
+We knew she had a band called She & Him, but thought most of her music involved twee vocals and ukuleles.
+Here, however, she belts out the moody classic “I Put a Spell on You,” and it’s pretty incredible.

-He might have created “The Family Guy,” but Seth also is a talented musician and singer, having trained with the vocal coaches of Barbra Streisand and Frank Sinatra.
+He might have created Family Guy, but Seth also is a talented musician and singer, having trained with the vocal coaches of Barbra Streisand and Frank Sinatra.
 He’s particularly adept at jazzy standards from the Great American Songbook.